 Development of Low/Mod Income Rental Housing

 The North Suburban Consortium (NSC) utilizes US Department of Housing and Urban Development (HUD) HOME Funds to assist developers in the creation of affordable housing.
-These funds are available for rental and homeownership projects in any of the eight NSC member communities (Malden, Medford, Arlington, Melrose, Chelsea, Everett, Revere and Winthrop).
+These funds are available for developers for rental and homeownership projects in any of the eight NSC member communities (Malden, Medford, Arlington, Melrose, Chelsea, Everett, Revere and Winthrop).

-The federal HOME Investment Partnership Program (HOME) is the primary resource that NSC uses to address one of the most pressing housing needs identified in the Consolidated Plan --- the need for affordable housing for low-income households.
+The Federal HOME Investment Partnership Program (HOME) is the primary resource that NSC uses to address one of the most pressing housing needs identified in the Consolidated Plan --- the need for affordable housing for low-income households.
 The HOME Program was created under Title II of the National Affordable Housing Act of 1990 to:

 - Expand the supply of decent and affordable housing, particularly rental housing, for very low- and low-income Americans;

 - Strengthen the abilities of state and local governments to design and implement strategies for achieving an adequate supply of decent, affordable housing; and

 - Extend and strengthen partnership among all levels of government and the private sector, including for-profit and non-profit organizations, in the production and operation of affordable housing.

 The regulations that govern the HOME Program are found at 24 CFR Part 92.

 NSC receives an annual allocation of HOME funds through HUD.
 Rather than having a specific Request for Proposal process at a given time during the year, projects are considered on an ongoing basis.
 We suggest an interested potential developer/applicant contact the NSC to make an appointment to discuss a project.

 Any private for-profit or not-for-profit entity that can demonstrate the capacity to develop and operate a qualifying project is eligible to apply for HOME project funding.

 All eight NSC communities.